pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2007.md

 #### 2007-09-13 05:47:45 - ptmcg
 Does this even work?
-The default whitespace chars are only used to define the whitespace for ParserElements created <strong>after</strong> updating the default characters.
+The default whitespace chars are only used to define the whitespace for ParserElements created **after** updating the default characters.
 It is an alternative to going through the parser and calling setWhitespaceChars on each element.
 In fact, calling setWhitespaceChars on a per-element basis is not a good approach, since many ParserElements are created internally.